uva-engineering-decision-analysis/Langley_Freddie/Final Report/Decision & Diabetes.md

 Step 3) Once you have reviewed the available drugs, review the cost of the drug.
 You may now select the drug that is cheapest in cost.
 ### MATLAB Reproducibility
-Step 1) Import the CostToPatient Table.
+Step 1) Please copy the Matlab script.
-Step 2) Import the OverallCost Table
+Step 2) Save the file.
+Step 3) On line 8 of the script, you will see a Variable named "B." The B is for baseline A1C Step 4) Enter a baseline A1C.
+Step 5) Run the script.
+Based off the A1C value, you will yield drug options that first meet the clinical threshold, secondly, the cost of the treatment.
 # Results
 ## Manual Results
 <u> Patient 1<u> </br>